Kaya-Sem/backpack-cli/README.md

 ## Downloading
 I cannot provide binaries as of yet.
 Please download the repository and use in-folder with python.

-## USAGE
+## Usage

 Whenever you run the program, it will look for the database at `XDG_CONFIG_HOME/backpack-cli/`.
 It will be created if it is not found.

-With backpack-cli, you can easily interact with your database using the following commands:

-For detailed usage, refer to [Command Line Usage](https://github.com/Kaya-Sem/backpack-cli/wiki/Command-Line-Usage)
+For detailed command line usage, refer to [Command Line Usage](https://github.com/Kaya-Sem/backpack-cli/wiki/Command-Line-Usage)

-## IMPORT
+## Import

 To import a csv list from Lighterpack, you can use the command `backpack import-lighterpack [path/to/file]`.
 This command will do the following: